iKarTehFox/web-clock-docs/docs/backgroundtheme.md

 }
 ```

-#### Solid
+#### Solid Color
-When Solid mode is selected, you can choose between 33 preset background colors.
+When Solid Color Mode is selected, you can choose between 33 preset background colors.
 Here's the list of all the built-in preset colors: (<a href='#image'>Skip to Image section</a>)
 ##### Basic Colors
 - `#FF0000` - <span style="color: #FF0000; font-weight: bolder;">Basic red</span>